-According to the recent statistics from Missouri City Open Data Initiative, there were over 2,000 automobile accidents across the city in 2019 alone.
-With a population of about 75,000, that means that about 2.7 percent of all citizens in Missouri City, Texas, have been involved in an accident.
-Of course, residents are mobile and can be subject to roadway accidents anywhere throughout the areas of Houston, The Woodlands, and the Sugar Land metropolitan region.
+According to recent statistics from the Missouri City Open Data Initiative, there were over 2,000 automobile accidents across the city in 2019 alone.
+With a population of about 75,000, about 2.7 percent of all citizens in Missouri City, Texas, have been involved in an accident.
+Of course, residents are mobile and can be subject to roadway accidents anywhere throughout Houston, The Woodlands, and the Sugar Land metropolitan region.

 Injuries and fatalities are, unfortunately, often the result of automobile accidents, and those who are injured or have lost loved ones are often left wondering what their options are for obtaining just compensation.
 Are they bound by whatever their insurance providers offer them?

 Texas is considered an at-fault state.
 No-fault states require you to recover claims from your own insurer unless special circumstances allow you to sue the other driver.
-However, in an at-fault state like Texas, when you have been injured by the negligence of another driver, you have three options:
+However, in an at-fault state like Texas, when the negligence of another driver has injured you, you have three options:

-To win your claim against the other driver, whether through an insurance settlement or lawsuit, you, your insurer, or your attorney must show that:
+To win your claim against the other driver, whether through an insurance settlement or lawsuit, you, your insurer, or your Missouri City car accident attorney must show that:

-Texas law requires all drivers to carry minimum liability insurance known as 30/60/25 coverage.
-The 30 stands for a personal injury limit of $30,000 for one person injured in an accident, while the 60 refers to the total personal injury cap of $60,000 for all persons injured in an accident.
+Texas law requires all drivers to carry minimum liability insurance, known as 30/60/25 coverage.
+The 30 stands for a personal injury limit of $30,000 for one person injured in an accident.
+At the same time, the 60 refers to the total personal injury cap of $60,000 for all persons injured in an accident.
 The 25 refers to $25,000 of liability coverage for damages to the other driver’s vehicle and property.

 If an accident results in claims exceeding these limits, the driver will be responsible for making up the difference.
 Therefore, it is always a wise choice to purchase higher limits.

 You should be aware that the Texas statute of limitations for a personal injury legal claim is two years from the date of the accident.
-Insurance companies, however, are unlikely to honor a claim that is not filed within a few days of the accident.
-Their policies contain stipulations about timely reporting, which can void your claim if you wait too long to inform them of your accident or injuries.
+Insurance companies, however, are unlikely to honor a claim not filed within a few days of the accident.
+Our car accident attorney in Missouri City advises that their policies contain stipulations about timely reporting, which can void your claim if you wait too long to inform them of your accident or injuries.

-You must also take into consideration the Texas legal standard of modified comparative negligence.
-While the other driver may have ostensibly caused the accident resulting in your injuries, you too can be held liable for any part you played in the accident.
+When consulting a car accident attorney in Missouri City, you must consider the Texas legal standard of modified comparative negligence.
+While the other driver may have ostensibly caused the accident resulting in your injuries, you, too, can be held liable for any part you played in the accident.

 Say, for example, you have been rear-ended at a stoplight, but at the time of the accident, one of your brake lights was not functioning.
 The insurance claims adjuster, or jury in a trial, will use the modified comparative negligence standard to assess your level of fault in the accident.

 If you are found to be 20% at fault for the accident, your insurance settlement or court reward will be reduced by 20% to account for your level of fault for the accident.
-If you are awarded compensation for medical expenses and lost wages in the amount of $100,000, and you’re judged to be 20% at fault for the accident, you will only be eligible to receive $80,000 — as the $100,000 settlement will be reduced by 20%.
+Suppose you are awarded compensation for medical expenses and lost wages of $100,000, and you’re judged to be 20% at fault for the accident.
+In that case, you will only be eligible to receive $80,000 — as the $100,000 settlement will be reduced by 20%.

 Additionally, if you are found to be more than 50% at fault for the accident, you will not be allowed to recover any compensation.